Glassdoor/PreferenceX/README.md

 ## Usage

-PrefX creates a readable API by generating extensions on `SharedPreferences` and `SharedPreferences.Editor`.
+PreferenceX creates a readable API by generating extensions on `SharedPreferences` and `SharedPreferences.Editor`.
 The same example would be something like:

 #### Declare your preference variable:
 ```kotlin